Scaling law of the drag force in dense granular media: Results and Analysis

 In the regime II or the intermediate regime, i.e., $1<\mathrm{Fr}<5$, it seems that the drag force increases linearly with $\mathrm{Fr}$.
 Least square linear fit has been applied in the regime II as shown in the graph of the form $a+b \mathrm{Fr}$, where $a$ and $b$ are fitting parameters.
 Note that the slight deviation from linearity observed for the intruder of diameter $D=6.0d$ is mostly because the rough bottom wall is only a few particle diameters apart from the intruder.
 The regime II which nicely follows linear trend as a function of $\mathrm{Fr}$ has been observed for all cases in the depth study (Sec.\ \ref{sec:drag-height}) where the system size of our simulation is larger and the wall effect can be suppressed by keeping intruder far away from the bottom wall.
 This regime was also observed in Ref.\ \cite{hilton}.
 This regime II can be considered as a transition zone from the quasistatic regime (the regime I) to the regime III as mentioned in the next paragraph.

 In the regime III, i.e., $\mathrm{Fr}>5$, a quadratic dependence of drag force on $\mathrm{Fr}$ can be observed due to the direct momentum transfer by collisions of grains to the intruder.
 We call this regime the inertial regime.
 A quadratic fit of the form $a^\prime+b^\prime \mathrm{Fr}^2$ (where $a^\prime$ and $b^\prime$ are fitting parameters for the quadratic expression) has been applied in this regime.
 In a similar work for a two-dimensional system, where an intruder disk is dragged at a constant velocity under gravity \cite{potiguar13}, a quadratic dependence of drag force on velocity of intruder was observed.
 There was absence of quasistatic and linear regime at least for the range of parameters ($d=0.32\ {\rm cm}$, velocity $= 10.3$--$309\ {\rm cm/sec}$, depth of immersion of intruder $=3.75$--$37.5\ {\rm cm}$) they investigated.
 The reason they missed the first two regimes could be due to the limitation of number of simulation runs at the low Froude number.
+We also plot the first two parameters, $\big<\frac{|F_t|}{|\mu F_n|}\big>$ and $\big<\frac{F_n.\hat{x}}{(F_n+F_t).\hat{x}}\big>$, discussed in Sec. \ref{sec:yield} using intruder diameter $D=2.0 d$ in Fig. \ref{fig:Fr_Fx} (c) and we observed that the two parameters remain the same as that of yield limit in the range of $Fr$ we studied.
+This is important as we shall see in scaling of the drag force in the last subsection.